 2. EVENT OVERVIEW

-This year will be larger than any before, which means there’s plenty to break down.
+The 2017 edition will be larger than any before, which means there’s plenty to break down.
 We’ll cover a few main points, then leave you to decide how you’ll shape your own experience.

 Affiliate World Asia: How it all began